 What to Wear

-If applying to multiple specialties, consider whether your wardrobe matches the culture.
+If you're applying to multiple specialties with different cultures, stick with the more formal option.
 Surgical specialties tend toward more formal attire.
 Pediatrics and family medicine accept slightly more warmth and personality.
 When in doubt, go professional.
+You can always dress down for an interview.
+You can't retake your ERAS photo mid-cycle.

 What Program Directors Actually Look For

 I've spoken with program directors at WashU and other institutions, and they've told me directly: they want to see a real person.
 Not a glamour shot, not a passport photo, and not an AI-generated image.
-They want to see:
+Specifically:

 When to Schedule Your ERAS Headshot